davelovemartin/davelovemartin/README.md

 I work for [cxpartners](https://www.cxpartners.co.uk), an experience design agency, as a Senior Design Technologist.

-- 🔭 I’m currently working on creating user experience prototypes with Nuxt
+- 🐝 I’m working as part of a multi-disciplinary team designing user experience prototypes using React.js.
-- 🌱 I’m currently learning Vue.js

 ## Side project

-I write about indie hacking and learning in the open on [davelovemartin.dev](https://davelovemartin.dev).
+- ✍🏻 I write about indie hacking and learning in the open on [davelovemartin.dev](https://davelovemartin.dev).
+- 🔭 I’m currently creating a searchable library of javascript terms using Gatsby and Elasticlunr.